Kansas City Child Injury Lawyer

 - Slips and falls are common accidents that cause physical injuries to children.
 Children are not always careful and when they run and play, accidents can occur.
 However, slip, trips and falls can also occur due to slippery floors, thickly carpeted surfaces, liquid or grease not being property cleaned, outside exposures like snow and ice, and from walking up or down stairs.

-- In addition to slip and fall accidents, premises liability claims include other dangerous property conditions, like an unfenced pool, trampoline or other unprotected amusement device that could result in injury to a child.
+- Premises liability claims include other dangerous property conditions, like an unfenced swimming pool, trampoline or other unprotected amusement device that could result in injury to a child.
 These are often referred to as an “attractive nuisance” because the owner of the premises should have known that a child would have been attracted to the dangerous property condition, even if the child was trespassing.
 In these circumstances, the property owner may be held liable for any injuries that result.

 - Car, bicycle or bus accidents are another common way that children are injured.
 Whether a child is riding in a car, bike or school bus, he or she can be injured in an accident that arises from driver distraction, error, impairment, poor equipment maintenance, or a lack of control with the children.